-BUSI 2302 Business Law II
+BUSI 2302 Legal Environment of Business

 In this course, a continuation of BUSI 2301, the student will study commercial papers, credit, suretyship, secured transactions, bankruptcy, and reorganization.
 The student will develop an understanding of the agency relationship, partnerships, corporations, securities regulation, and investor protection laws.